 - Wm Randolph Franklin and Clark Ray.
 Higher isn't Necessarily Better: Visibility Algorithms and Experiments.
 In Thomas C. Waugh and Richard G. Healey, editor, Advances in GIS Research: Sixth International Symposium on Spatial Data Handling, pages 751-770, Edinburgh.
 The International Geographical Union's Commission on Geographical Information Systems and The Association for Geographic Information, 5-9 Sept 1994. (paper).

-Here are some related papers, to 3D object visibility
+Here are some related papers on 3D object visibility:

 - Wm Randolph Franklin and Mohan Kankanhalli.
 Parallel Object-Space Hidden Surface Removal.
 In Proceedings of SIGGRAPH'90, pages 87-94, Aug 1990. (paper).

 - Wm Randolph Franklin and Varol Akman.
 Adaptive Grid for polyhedral visibility in object space, an implementation.
 Computer Journal, 31(1):56-60, Feb 1988. (paper).